Hafizah/Trend-Analysis-using-MySQL/README.md

 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/banner.png)
 ## Introduction
+Web analytics is used to analyze the success criteria of e-commerce sites in order to improve a company's revenue.
+One of the techniques used is to perform a traffic source analysis.
+The objective of the analysis is to discover the type of sources of the traffic to the sites as well as where these sources are coming from.
+The findings will help company's markerter to make better decision in efficiently directing bidding and guide developer to improve designs and usability of the site itself.

+## Objective
-To analyze the weekly trend of customers' visit to an e-commerce website between desktop and mobile devices.
+to analyze the trend of the traffic source analysis.

 ## Dataset
-The dataset used in this analysis was created using Excel and transformed into .sql using sqlizer.io.
-There are 40 rows and 6 columns altogether mimicking website sessions in October, 2020.
+The dataset used in this analysis was created using Excel and transformed into sql file format using [Sqlizer](https://sqlizer.io).
+The dataset consists of 40 rows and 6 columns and mimicks e-commerce site sessions in October, 2020.

 ![table_creation](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/table%20creation.jpg)